 - In a Deleted Scene for the Shary Bobbins episode, Patty and Selma sing a Cut Song, "We Love to Smoke" (parodying "I Love to Laugh" from Mary Poppins).
 During the song, Patty stuffs a whole bunch of cigarettes in her mouth.

-- Comedian Jim Purol (who didn't smoke) got into the Guinness World Records by smoking 7 packs of cigarettes at once, which was the inspiration for the gag photo of Homer Simpson (above).
+- Comedian Jim Purol (who didn't smoke) got into the Guinness World Records by smoking 7 packs of cigarettes at once.